 The best travel photography book on Yosemite, at the time I took my trip there in 2011, was Photographing Yosemite by Lewis Kamper.
-It still is an excellent book.
+It's still is an excellent book because the opportunities for you to capture these amazing photos for the locations are still the same.

 I needed a guide that would give me some good tips on photographing the main attractions during my way-too-brief visit.
 This book was quite helpful to browse through before my trip and was a nice size to carry along with me.